VladimirP1/esplog-hardware/README.md

 ### What is this
 These are boards for running the [esp-gyrologger](https://github.com/VladimirP1/esp-gyrologger) firmware.
 They contain an esp32-c3, a mems IMU and 3.3v a regulator.
+Wi-Fi antenna is bad, but it works at low TX power.

 ### How the finished product look like
 This is how esplog_ldo and esplog_hv look like